Changissnz/nu_merchant_principal/README.md

 should be one considerate in the active use of group-based deception for what they believe are the beginning steps of the adversary's offense.
-The accurate knowledge of these beginning steps taken by the adversary play a pivotal role in the actualization of the group's predictive success of knowing what exactly the vulnerability exploit the adversary intends to take or intended to take before quitting midway.
+The accurate knowledge of these beginning steps taken by the adversary plays a pivotal role in the actualization of the group's predictive success of knowing what exactly the vulnerability exploit the adversary intends to take or intended to take before quitting midway.